-While not all standards of Special Permit with Site Plan Review (SPSR) are applicable during the Preliminary Master Plan review, Staff find that the PMP would meet the applicable requirements.
-Detailed findings are contained in Table 2 in Appendix B.
+While not all standards of Special Permit with Site Plan Review (SPSR) are applicable during the Preliminary Master Plan review, the Planning Board finds that the PMP would meet the applicable requirements.
+Detailed findings are contained in Table 2 in the Appendix to this Decision.